Heaven & Hell (Raekwon song)

 As the rest of the album, the song was produced by the Wu-Tang Clan leader RZA and contains a sample from "Could I Be Falling in Love?" by Syl Johnson, reached #34 in the Hot Dance Music/Maxi-Singles Sales in 1994, and #21 in the Hot Rap Singles in 1995.
 In 2006, German singer Joy Denalane recorded a completely reworked version of the song, under the title "Heaven or Hell", featuring Raekwon, for her album Born & Raised.
-Cappadonna Also makes his first appearance in the music video.
+Cappadonna also makes his appearance in the music video.

+Critical reception

+Mr. S of RapReviews gave a positive review, writing: "The slow paced, somber 'Heaven & Hell' is a reminiscing song about losing a friend.
+The verses are excellent and the song is a great way to end an album."